 - Faculty seed grants of up to $20,000 are to cover research costs.
 Strong preference will be given to projects that may lead to continuing external research funding.

 - Faculty course material and external speaker grants of up to $7,500 to cover costs of novel and new materials in courses or to defray the costs of inviting speakers to class.
+This is not intended to serve as supplemental pay for faculty.

 - Faculty may request grants of up to $1,000 for materials in their first-year and transfer colloquia courses.